Donating Books and Journals to HSL

 - Libraries in developing countries may be interested recent journals and texts up to ten years old.
 Note that most developing countries will expect the donor to pay shipping costs.
-The University of Buffalo maintains a good list of contacts for overseas donations.

 - Sometimes there is nothing to do but recycle or discard unwanted books and journals.
 Information on recycling can be obtained from the Orange County Solid Waste Management Department.